 This exhibit highlighted the historical development of facsimile technology, as well as the central place of facsimiles in the study of the Middle Ages.
 Medieval manuscripts that survive to this day are precious because of the mere fact of being old; they are witnesses to a culture which prevailed a long time ago and strongly influenced the world in which we now live.
 Because of the rarity, expense, and importance of preservation, libraries must often restrict the access of scholars to these precious artifacts.
 Much of the work that needs to be done â€” studying the layout, comparing scripts, etc. â€” can be done with an accurate facsimile without the risk of damage to the original.
 And, of course, facsimiles also appeal to those who love beautiful books for their own sake.

 This online exhibit reflects a physical exhibit that was prepared by Dr. Brian McFadden (Notre Dame class of â€˜99) and displayed in the Rare Book Room during the summer and fall of 1999.
 The rare books listed here reflect the development of a concentration on medieval British literature within the Department of English at Notre Dame.
-The books on display include both recent acquisitions and selected important works from our existing collections such as the 1520 Chronicle of St. Albans and the Kelmscott Chaucer that are complemented and enhanced by newer acquisitions.
+The books on display include both recent acquisitions and selected important works from our existing collections such as the 1520 Chronicle of Saint Albans and the Kelmscott Chaucer that are complemented and enhanced by newer acquisitions.
 Among the recent acquisitions you will see early antiquarian works on Roman and medieval Britain; Anglo-Saxon, Middle English, and other texts printed from the fifteenth to the nineteenth centuries; manuscripts in facsimile, including the Domesday Book, the Lambeth Apocalypse, and the Ellesmere Chaucer; and works that reflect the historiography of medieval Britain, such as those by Matthew Parker, Elizabeth Elstob, Sharon Turner, and others.

 Three years after the conference Christ among the Medieval Dominicans: Representations of Christ in the Texts and Images of the Order of Preachers, held at the University of Notre Dame, 6â€“9 September 1995, a collection of essays was published with the same title, edited by Kent Emery, Jr., and Joseph Wawrykow (Notre Dame, IN: University of Notre Dame Press, 1998).
-They substantially revised the catalogue for that publication has been revised, and added several items from a new collection of rare books acquired by the University Library too recently to have been included in the exhibition.
+They substantially revised the catalogue for that publication, and added several items from a new collection of rare books acquired by the University Library too recently to have been included in the exhibition.
 The text has been reviewed but not significantly revised for this Web version.